 Install the certificate

 • Download the .p12 file, then open it, type your password, and leave the default options to install the certificate on your device (Android or PC, on Android pick “For VPN and apps”).
-Also delete your expired certificate if you have one (for example after a year)
+Don’t delete your old one, so you can still decrypt old messages sent on the expired certificate

 • Use an S/MIME compatible email client.
 On PC, there is Thunderbird, on Android, FairEmail.